 Last fall Dutch photographer Marsel van Oosten was the overall winner of the 54th annual Wildlife Photographer of the Year competition after being selected from over 45,000 submissions!
 In total there were 19 category winners from the tens of thousands who submitted images of wildlife and natural environments from all corners of the globe.

 Thomas Medicus is a master of illusion.
 The Austria-based artist builds sculptures from segments of painted and hand-cut glass which present a different image depending on which angle you view the rotating cube.
 In his most recent work, Head Instructor, concept follows form.
 The piece presents several viewpoints of an androgynous human’s head, showcasing the hidden thoughts and viewpoints that might occupy one’s mind.

-Congratulations to October's Artist of the Month, Olivia Dodge!
-You can check out Olivia's artwork in person on the Artist of the Month bulletin board in the library, on our school TV’s, and of course, right here on the Literary Magazine website!
+Congratulations to Artist of the Month, Tien Phan!
+You can check out Tien's artwork in person on the Artist of the Month bulletin board in the library, on our school TV’s, and of course, right here on the Literary Magazine website!

 Submit to Lit!

 Artist of the Month